Cute DIY Plant Marker Ideas.

 - Some may not last.
 Some of these markers will have to be made each year since the weather will take a toll on them.
 A few of the ideas are more durable.

-- Try these paint markers.
-Some of these projects use chalkboard paint but chalk markers won’t last in the rain.
-Try these acrylic paint markers to ensure your labels don’t disappear after a rain.
+- Try acrylic paint Some of these projects use chalkboard paint but chalk markers won’t last in the rain.
+Try acrylic paint instead to ensure your labels don’t disappear after a rain.

 1. Stamped Silverware Plant Markers